NCSU-ComPS-Group/prism/doc/content/getting_started/input_syntax.md

 ## Constant Species Block

 There may be some situations where it makes sense to have a species in a reaction network where you assume the effects of the reactions are negligible on the concentration of the species.
 To accomodate this you can use the `constant-species` block.
 This block excludes the species from being included in the list of transient species that can be obtained via `NetworkParser::transientSpecies()`.
-Additionally, the species will have a higher id value as a result of being held constant and it's location in the species list, obtained via `NetworkParser::species()`, will also be changed accordinly.
+Additionally, the species will have a higher id value as a result of being held constant and its location in the species list, obtained via `NetworkParser::species()`, will also be changed accordingly.

-This data be provided either as a single species
+This data can be provided either as a single species

 ```yaml
   constant-species: Ar